 A monthly wipe with a soft damp cloth will remove any dust build-up.
 Rather than concentrating on one localised area, be sure to wipe down the whole surface.
-For dining and coffee tables the use of table mats and coasters are advised, and do not use any corrosive detergents or silicon based product like Pledge.
+The use of table mats is advised, and do not use any corrosive detergents or silicon based product like Pledge.
 Do not drag furniture as this places stress on the joints and when removing objects from the surface lift rather than sliding to prevent any surface damage.

-We highly recommend our furniture is not put in direct exposure to sunlight and heat, as this may cause the colour to fade unevenly over time.
+We highly recommend our furniture or timber items are not put in direct exposure to sunlight and heat, as this may cause the colour to fade unevenly over time.

 Also, avoid any extreme temperature and climate changes.
 Every care has been taken in construction to normalise the wood to allow for expansion and contraction of the timber without any overall movement.
 However, it is essential that the furniture’s’ environment is stabilised as much as possible, eg. avoiding direct heat sources like radiators and sunlight.

 Moisture is an important factor in many climates and extended exposure to moisture can deteriorate leather and timbers.
-Should the product get wet, remove any residual water immediately and allow to dry naturally.
+Should an item get wet, remove any residual water immediately and allow to dry naturally.

 Please note that pewter has an extremely low melting point (less than 200C), so it should never placed in an oven, microwave or exposed to a naked flame, or any other direct heat source.